 Learn about art and famous French artists such as Delacroix, Monet and Degas, plus meet some contemporary artists painting in their workshops to bring the art and design world to life.

 Arc de Triomphe

 Enjoy the views down the Champs-Élysées from one of the most famous monuments in Paris.
-The monument honours those who fought and died in the French Revolution and the Napoleonic Wars and pupils can admire the intricate designs that cover the outside of the structure.
+The monument honours those who fought and died in the French Revolution and the Napoleonic Wars and students can admire the intricate designs that cover the outside of the structure.

 Montmartre & Sacré Coeur

-Montmartre provides an opportunity for pupils to practise their language skills with its many street stalls and street artists, shops and cafés.
+Montmartre provides an opportunity for students to practise their language skills with its many street stalls and street artists, shops and cafés.
 Once a meeting place for artists in the late 19th and early 20th century, your group can also view artists painting portraits and caricatures for the tourists and enjoy a spectacular view of Paris from the steps of the Sacré Coeur.